DrCyanide/cyanic_toolbox/README.md

 ## MOCAP DOES NOT WORK YET

 Mediapipe 3D Pose Estimation from 2D image/video is highly desirable feature, but it takes a lot of math that I need to study before I can make it a reality.

-The Work In Progress Mocap tab is there if you want to play with it, but don't expect much.
+## Troubleshooting

+If you get an error that says `DLL load failed while importing _framework_bindings: A dynamic link library (DLL) initialization routine failed.` - This likely means you have [BlendARMocap](https://github.com/cgtinker/BlendArMocap) installed.
+Please uninstall (not just disable) it and any other add-on that uses Mediapipe.

+If you're still having issues, please take a screenshot of the details in the Add-ons

+## (Optional) Build this project yourself

+If you're interested in programming more features (or impatient for the next release, or wanting to release on a different platform), you'll need to be able to build this project yourself to test it.
+Here's the basic steps.

+1) Run `python wheel_dl.py` to download the required Python Wheel files to your system.
+These are the dependency libraries that this add-on needs to operate.
+Blender will basically `pip install` these files.
+2) Update `blender_manifest.toml` to a new version number.
+If you edited the dependencies, update the `wheels =` list to include the new dependencies.
+If you're adding support for a new operating system, make sure it's included in the `platforms =` list.
+3) Add Blender to your system path and run `blender --command extension build --split-platforms`.
+This will create a new zip of the project which can be installed the same as a release.